pauloesteban/chatroom-jobsity/README.md

 - [x] Simple front-end.

 ## Branches
-`master` branch contains the latest working chatroom. `develop` branch is experimental and work in progress features.
+`master` branch contains the latest working chatroom. `develop` branch is experimental and have work in progress features.